elisabettatea/iris-project/README.md

 <img src="./results/plots/04-residuals-log.png" width="300" >
 </div>

-This plot helps us check if the residuals are randomly scattered around zero, which is a good indication that the model's assumptions hold.
-If there are patterns in the residuals, it might suggest that the model is missing important features or interactions.
+From the graph, we can see that the residuals are mostly clustered around zero, which suggests that the model is generally fitting well.
+However, there are still a few outliers, indicating that some data points are not perfectly captured by the model.

 ### 05-Prediction Analysis

+After building and improving the models, we move on to check how well they predict results.
+We’ll look at the confusion matrix to see how accurate the predictions are and the ROC curve to understand the model’s ability to correctly identify each class across different settings.

+#### Setting a threeshold

-The first step in this process is selecting a threshold to classify predictions as class 1 or class 0.
-Since the threshold is arbitrary, the idea is to choose one that minimizes the misclassification error.
-In this case, a threshold of 0.1 is selected to classify predicted probabilities into binary classes.
+The first step is choosing a threshold to determine how predicted probabilities are classified as either class 1 or class 0.
+This threshold helps decide at what point a predicted probability is considered to belong to one class or the other.
+In this case, a threshold of 0.1 is chosen to classify predictions.

+This means that if the model predicts a probability greater than 0.1, we classify it as class 1 (Iris-versicolor); otherwise, it’s class 0 (not Iris-versicolor).
+Keep in mind that the goal is to choose a threshold that minimizes misclassification error!

+#### Confusion matrix

 A confusion matrix is generated to compare the predicted values (valori.predetti) with the actual values (valori.reali).
 This matrix is essential for evaluating the model’s performance.

-The confusion matrix summarizes correct (True Positive, True Negative) and incorrect (False Positive, False Negative) classification outcomes.

-The confusion matrix is visualized as a heatmap.
-This provides a clear visual representation of the actual versus predicted values, showing how many times each combination (TP, TN, FP, FN) occurs.

 <div align="center">
 <img src="./results/plots/05-confusionmatrix.png" width="300" >
 </div>

+As you can see, the confusion matrix summarizes correct (True Positive, True Negative) and incorrect (False Positive, False Negative) classification outcomes.

+It is visualized as a heatmap, and it provides a clear visual representation of the actual versus predicted values and it shows how many times each combination (TP, TN, FP, FN) occurs.

+#### Sensitivity and specificity

-Various performance metrics are calculated based on the confusion matrix to evaluate the model’s performance:
+Various performance metrics are calculated based on this confusion matrix, and they all help us evaluate the model’s performance:

-- Accuracy measures the overall correctness of the model.
+- **Accuracy**: measures the overall correctness of the model.
-- Misclassification Rate indicates the error rate of the model.
+- **Misclassification Rate**: indicates the error rate of the model.
-- Sensitivity measures how well the model identifies positive instances.
+- **Sensitivity**: (true positive rate): measures how well the model identifies positive instances.
-- Specificity shows how well the model identifies negative instances.
+- **Specificity**: (false positive rate): shows how well the model identifies negative instances.

+`❔` **QUESTION**: How do we know if the threeshold we set at 0.1 is actually the best one (the one which minimizes error)?

-The threshold was chosen arbitrarily as 0.1, but the goal is to minimize the misclassification error.
+The threshold was chosen arbitrarily at 0.1, but remember that the goal is to minimize the misclassification error!
 This can be done by experimenting with different thresholds and evaluating the performance metrics at each threshold.

-In this workflow, we stick with soglia = 0.1 because it provides satisfactory results.
+In particular, we evaluate this using a tool called an ROC curve.

-To further evaluate the model’s performance across different threshold values, an ROC (Receiver Operating Characteristic) curve is plotted.
-The ROC curve shows the trade-off between the true positive rate (sensitivity) and the false positive rate (1 - specificity) at various threshold values.
+The ROC (Receiver Operating Characteristic) curve shows the trade-off between the true positive rate (sensitivity) and the false positive rate (1 - specificity) at various threshold values.

 <div align="center">
 <img src="./results/plots/05-ROC.png" width="300" >
 </div>

-- ROC Curve: The plot visualizes the model’s performance across different thresholds.
+- `ROC Curve`: The plot visualizes the model’s performance across different thresholds.
 The closer the curve is to the top-left corner, the better the model.
-- AUC (Area Under the Curve): The area under the ROC curve is a measure of the model’s overall performance.
-A higher AUC indicates better performance.
+- `AUC` (Area Under the Curve): The area under the ROC curve is a measure of the model’s overall performance.
+The closer the AUC is to 1 , the better the performance.

-After evaluating the confusion matrix, performance metrics, and ROC curve, you observe that the ROC curve is almost optimal.
-The threshold of 0.1 seems to work well for the model, as it provides a good balance between sensitivity and specificity.

-Thus, based on this evaluation, the threshold of 0.1 can be considered appropriate for this model.
+An **AUC of 0.9972** is excellent, as it means our model is almost perfect at distinguishing between the classes!
+With such a high AUC, the model is doing a great job of identifying the positive and negative instances, with very few errors.
+It's a strong indicator that the model has high predictive power.

+The threshold of 0.1 seems to strike a good balance, ensuring the model is sensitive enough to correctly identify positive instances while maintaining specificity.

+Overall, this threshold appears to be a solid choice for optimizing the model's performance.

+## We made it! 🎉🎉

+We've successfully navigated every step of this comprehensive analysis, from data preprocessing and model building to evaluation and predictive analysis!
+It's been an exciting journey, and we've explored a variety of techniques to better understand and predict the Iris dataset.
+I truly hope you found this process insightful and engaging, and that it sparked curiosity about the power of data analysis and machine learning!

 ## Questions?